NateChudy01/Projects/RealEstateContactManagementSystem/README.md

 # Run The Project
 ### Download all the files included in this folder.
-First, access the SQL database in MySQLWorkbench
+First, access the red_foxes_database.sql database in MySQLWorkbench